keras-team/keras-io/guides/md/training_with_built_in_methods.md

 ### Custom losses

-There are two ways to provide custom losses with Keras.
-The first example creates a function that accepts inputs `y_true` and `y_pred`.
-The following example shows a loss function that computes the mean squared error between the real data and the
+If you need to create a custom loss, Keras provides two ways to do so.

-predictions:
+The first method involves creating a function that accepts inputs `y_true` and `y_pred`.
+The following example shows a loss function that computes the mean squared error between the real data and the predictions:

 ```python